alttpo/sni/README.md

 The FX Pak Pro SNI driver natively uses this address space and all requests made to it are translated into this address space.

-For developers familiar with the usb2snes WebSockets protocol, this is the address space used by those systems.
+For developers familiar with the `usb2snes` WebSockets protocol, this is the address space used by those systems.

+SNI extends this address space to allow access to the FX Pak Pro cart's `CMD` space.
+In simple terms, the `SNES` space is mapped starting at `$00_000000` up to `$00_FFFFFF`, and the `CMD` space is mapped starting at `$01_000000`.
+For any other SNES device, this `CMD` space is not used.
+This was put in place to allow for backwards compatibility with the `usb2snes` protocol's `GetAddress` and `PutAddress` opcodes with `"Space": "CMD"`.

 #### SNES A-bus Address Space
 The SNES A-bus is the primary memory bus that SNES code deals with.
 If you